TuShArBhArDwA/TuShArBhArDwA/README.md

 - 🏅 I’m currently learning **Data Structures & Algorithms**

-- 📝 I regularly write articles on [LinkedIn](https://www.linkedin.com/in/bhardwajtushar2004/)
+- 📝 I write articles on [LinkedIn](https://www.linkedin.com/in/bhardwajtushar2004/)

 -  📫 How to reach me [Connect 1:1](https://topmate.io/tusharbhardwaj)
 - ⚡Fact: **At the end everything is static**